 Getting Started with MySQL Database Service

-- You have created a compartment to store your resources.
-You can store everything in the root of the tenancy, but compartments are recommended good practice.
+- A compartment to store your resources.
+You can store everything in the root of the tenancy, but it is recommended to use the compartments.

-- Create your DB System and attach it to the newly created private subnet, as described in Creating a MySQL DB System.
+- Create your DB system and attach it to the newly created private subnet.
+See Creating a DB System.

-- Create a Linux Compute instance, as described in Creating a Compute Instance.
+- Create a compute instance.
+See Creating a Compute Instance.

-- Connect to the MySQL DB System endpoint, using MySQL Shell or MySQL Client, as described in Connecting to a DB System.
+- Connect to the MySQL DB system endpoint, using MySQL Shell or MySQL Client.
+See Connecting to a DB System.

-MySQL provides the following tutorials to help you get started with MySQL Database Service:
+Refer to the tutorials to help you get started with MySQL Database Service.